sklprogs/LanguageTricks/README.md

 ## people \| peoples \| Peoples \| persons

-**Persons** is especially associated with its use in legal language, in which it's often used rather than people to ensure clarity by emphasizing that the text is referring to multiple individuals, as opposed to a group as a whole:
+***Persons*** is especially associated with its use in legal language, in which it’s often used rather than people to ensure clarity by emphasizing that the text is referring to multiple individuals, as opposed to a group as a whole:

-> *Occupancy is limited to 200 persons.*
+> *Occupancy is limited to 200 **persons**.*

-> *Any person or persons found to be in violation of these rules shall be
+> *Any person or **persons** found to be in violation of these rules shall be prohibited from participating.*

-> prohibited from participating.*
+When ***persons*** is used in this way outside of legal texts, it has historically been regarded as overly formal or stilted.

-When **persons** is used in this way outside of legal texts, it has historically been regarded as overly formal or stilted.
+***Persons*** is sometimes used with terms related to identity to emphasize individuality, such as saying *Jewish persons* instead of *Jewish people*.

-**Persons** is sometimes used with terms related to identity to emphasize individuality, such as saying Jewish **persons** instead of Jewish **people**.
+Regardless of intent, though, statements that are made about individuals with a common identity can lead to overgeneralization or stereotyping, so it’s always best to consider whether the individuals’ common identity is an essential part of what you’re trying to say.
+Choosing how to refer to people can also be informed by preferences around language that’s *person-first* (as in *person with autism*) or identity-first (as in *autistic person*).

-Regardless of intent, though, statements that are made about individuals with a common identity can lead to overgeneralization or stereotyping, so it's always best to consider whether the individuals' common identity is an essential part of what you're trying to say.
-Choosing how to refer to people can also be informed by preferences around language that's *person-first* (as in **person** with autism) or identity-first (as in autistic **person**).
+The word ***peoples*** is specifically used as the plural of people in its sense as a collective singular noun referring to a nation, or tribe, or other

-The word **peoples** is specifically used as the plural of people in its sense as a collective singular noun referring to a nation, or tribe, or other community:
+community:

-> *the many peoples of the world*
+> *the many **peoples** of the world*

 Capitalization is increasingly used as a form of respect and distinction for terms that relate to identity (specific, distinct communities):

-> *Indigenous Peoples*
+> *Indigenous **Peoples***

-> *Hispanic Peoples*
+> *Hispanic **Peoples***

 [*Source*](https://www.thesaurus.com/e/grammar/persons-vs-people-vs-peoples/)